FluentLenium/FluentLenium/docs/quickstart.md

 ## Choose the right version

-FluentLenium 4.x is the newest version of FluentLenium it is based on JDK 11 it includes latest enhancements and features, but Selenium 3 is required to run it.
+FluentLenium 5.x is the newest version of FluentLenium it is based on JDK 11 it includes latest enhancements and features, but Selenium 4 is required to run it.

+FluentLenium 4.x is based on JDK 11.
+Selenium 3 is required to run it.

 FluentLenium 3.x is based on JDK 1.8 - we are not going to add new features to this version but still planning work on bugfixes.